briancline/k3s-ansible-fork/README.md

-# Automated build of HA k3s Cluster with `kube-vip` and MetalLB
+# Automated build of HA k3s Cluster with Cilium and kube-vip

 ![Fully Automated K3S etcd High Availability Install](https://img.youtube.com/vi/CbkEWcUZ7zM/0.jpg)

-This playbook will build an HA Kubernetes cluster with `k3s`, `kube-vip` and MetalLB via `ansible`.
+This playbook will build an HA Kubernetes cluster with `k3s`, Cilium, and `kube-vip` via `ansible`.

 This is based on the work from [this fork](https://github.com/212850a/k3s-ansible) which is based on the work from [k3s-io/k3s-ansible](https://github.com/k3s-io/k3s-ansible).
 It uses [kube-vip](https://kube-vip.io/) to create a load balancer for control plane, and [metal-lb](https://metallb.universe.tf/installation/) for its service `LoadBalancer`.